iwarner/CodeBlender-Middleman/source/localizable/docs/accessibility.md

 ### High Level Goals

 * Set up and use the application without sighted assistance.
-* All task workflows in the application can be easily navigated using directional controls and provide clear and appropriate feedback
+* All task work flows in the application can be easily navigated using directional controls and provide clear and appropriate feedback

 ## Organisations